lausek/lausek.github.io/_posts/2022-12-16-test-cloud-servers-locally-with-qemu.md

 ## Run Ansible

 Congratulations - you may test your VM now!
-I like to use Ansible for automating my server setup:
+I like to use Ansible for automating my server setup so usually I create a new inventory file.
+The rest is as trivial as running

 ```bash
 pip3 install ansible
 ansible -i configure.yml
 ```

+## Make it a script

+If you haven't already you should really check out how to turn these project specific commands into a `do` script.
+Here's an excellent summary about it: [https://pelle.io/posts/project-developer-experience-do-file/](https://pelle.io/posts/project-developer-experience-do-file/).